-The La Belle Aire Elementary has filed a copy of the entire Comprehensive Emergency Management Plan with each law enforcement agency with jurisdiction over the school building(s).
-The La Belle Aire Elementary has offered a copy of the plan to the fire departments, the emergency medical services and the county emergency management agency that support the school.
+The La Belle Aire Elementary School has filed a copy of the entire Comprehensive Emergency Management Plan with each law enforcement agency with jurisdiction over the District building(s).
+The La Belle Aire Elementary School has offered a copy of the plan to the fire departments, the emergency medical services and the county emergency management agency that support the District.

 A record of distribution may be kept as proof that organizations have acknowledged their receipt, review and/or acceptance of the plan.
-This record is stored in Paper, Digital format and is located in Navigate360, Word.
+This record is stored both electronically and physically format and is located in Main Office.